xianniu-plus/xianniu-plus/docs/en-US/component/loading.md

 Calling the `close` method on any one of them can close this full screen Loading.

-If Element Plus is imported entirely, a globally method `$loading` will be registered to `app.config.globalProperties`.
+If Xianniu Plus is imported entirely, a globally method `$loading` will be registered to `app.config.globalProperties`.
 You can invoke it like this: `this.$loading(options)`, and it also returns a Loading instance.

 ## API